Mobile Application - Moderator

 Create an Event

 1. Open the Moderator application and select Create Event to access the Event creating screen.
-Available ATOMs will be shown under the Moderator's name.

-NOTE: The moderator's mobile device does not need to be connected to the ATOM in order to create a local event.
+Note: The moderator's mobile device does not need to be connected to the ATOM in order to create a local event.

 1. Some events may be accessed via QR code.
 Click the Scan QR Code to access the mobile device's camera.
 Users may connect directly to a Crowd Mics device (via IP or hostname if known) by clicking Connect to Crowd Mics.

 1. Click Create Event.
-Users will be given the following options:
+Users will be given the following options: Create a local event, Create a new online event, Schedule a new online event, and Join an online event.

 Create Local Event

-1. Click 'Create a new local event' and enter information in the provided fields:
+1. Click 'Create a new local event' and enter information in the provided fields.

-1. Once an event has been created, it will be displayed on the main screen of the Moderator application:
+1. Once an event has been created, it will be displayed on the main screen of the Moderator application.

 1. Although the event may be started from the mobile Moderator application if connected to an ATOM, the event must be 'pushed' to an ATOM for another Moderator to start the event or to start at a later date.